timm/script101/docs/team/01rule1.md

 I urge you to think about what patterns are useful for your team and how you can check if it is being used.
+Then:

-Then, for each such pattern, build checklists or scripts that can check for the presence (or abscence) of that pattern.
-Further, those checklists/scripts should be run (often) and the results shared across the whole team.
-Finally, the patterns nobody uses, or the patterns that impress no one,  should be retired.
-Similarly, the patterns everyone uses should be taught to newcomers when they enter a project.
+-  For each such pattern, build checklists or scripts that can check for the presence (or abscence) of that pattern.
+- Those
+checklists/scripts should be run (often) and the results shared across the whole team.
+- Further, the patterns nobody uses, or the patterns that impress no one,  should be retired.
+- Finally, the patterns everyone uses should be taught to newcomers when they enter a project.

 In this way, groups can evolve a shared understanding of useful (or otherwise) practices in the local community.